spacetelescope/crds/documentation/crds_users_guide/source/rmap_syntax.rst

 Not Applicable
 ,,,,,,,,,,,,,,

-A value of N/A can be assigned in place of a filename.
+A value of `N/A` can be assigned in place of a filename.
 This applies the full power of the matching system to the specification of instrument modes for which a reference type does not apply.
-For JWST this feature is used to perform data driven WCS processing based on CRDS reference file assignments.
+For JWST and Roman, this feature is used to perform data driven WCS processing based on CRDS reference file assignments.
 Ultimately the best reference assigned is N/A, nominally explicitly recorded for the type keyword.
 No file is distributed or prefetched.
 N/A may be specified in place